ArcNLET-Py/ArcNLET-Py/docs/UserManual/vzmod.rst

    :width: 5.10488in
    :height: 3.34422in

-   Figure 2‑16: An excerpt from the results.txt file for the Lakeshore example.
+   Figure 3-12: An excerpt from the results.txt file for the Lakeshore example.

-If **Multiple OSTDS** is checked, VZMOD generates an additional output file, a point shapefile called **septictanks.shp** stored in the user-specified output folder.
-The new file is the same as the input **Septic tank sources (point)** file with two new fields named no3_conc and nh4_conc.
+If **Multiple OSTDS** checked, then VZMOD generates an additional output file, which is a point shapefile called **septictanks.shp** that is stored in the user-specified output folder.
+The new file is the same as the input **Septic tank sources (point)** file.
+If the **Types of Contaminants** is set to **Nitrogen and Phosphorous**, then there will be three new fields named CNH4, CNO3, and CPO4.
 These new fields store the simulated concentrations at the groundwater table for each OSTDS.
 This updated septic tank file is a data input in the other ArcNLET-Py modules.

 Troubleshooting
 ---------------

-Table 2‑5 lists a possible issue encountered during model execution, a possible cause, and a suggested solution.
+Table 3-1 lists a possible issue encountered during model execution, a possible cause, and a suggested solution.
 Note that the error messages may appear for reasons other than those listed.
 If you cannot find a solution to the issue, then please submit a [New issue] in the